eclipse-archived/ceylon-lang.org/_data/team/JohnVasileff.md

 and its core product is available today as IBM Marketing Operations OnDemand.

-More recently, John has become somewhat obsessed developing with and contributing to the Ceylon language.
-He believes Ceylon is perhaps the most exciting new programming language available, possessing the rare combination of being incredibly advanced, easy to use, and easy to understand.
+More recently, John has become a huge fan of Ceylon and enthusiastic contributor to the Ceylon project.
+He created the (unofficial) Dart backend and the VSCode extension for the Dart and Javascript backends, wrote the Whole, Random, and TOML SDK modules, and has contributed numerous patches and bug reports for the type checker and other parts of the distribution.